 Template EU CR2a: Changes in the stock of non-performing loans and advances and related net accumulated recoveries

-Large institutions referred to in Article 8(2) of this Implementing Regulation shall disclose the information referred to in points (c) and (f) of Article 442 CRR by following the instructions provided below to complete template EU CR2a which is presented in Annex XV of the EBA IT solutions.
+Large institutions referred to in Article 9(2) of Implementing Regulation (EU) 2024/3117 shall disclose the information referred to in points (c) and (f) of Article 442 CRR by following the instructions provided below to complete template EU CR2a which is presented in Section 8 – ‘Disclosure of credit risk quality’ of Annex I to the Commission Implementing Regulation (EU) 2024/3172.
 Institutions shall explain in the narrative accompanying these templates any material difference between the non-performing values disclosed in each row and the values as if the definition of defaulted in accordance with Article 178 CRR was applied, in particular for rows 010, 030, 100 and 130.